Pythia (band): The Serpent's Curse (2011–2013)

 In 2011, the band began working on their second album titled The Serpent's Curse.
 During production, their bassist at the time, Andy Nixon-Corfield was replaced by Mark Harrington (from To-Mera).
 The album featured artwork by fantasy artist Brian Froud.
-Pythia announced a launch show at the London Borderline for The Serpent's Curse on 29 February, followed by Cardiff and London dates on 24 and 25 March respectively supporting Serenity.
+Pythia announced a launch show at The Borderline for The Serpent's Curse on 29 February, followed by Cardiff and London dates on 24 and 25 March respectively supporting Serenity.
 Further dates for June and July 2012 were announced for London, Liverpool, Manchester and Norwich alongside Mortad.
 The album was released on 27 February 2012.
 Two singles were released from "The Serpent's Curse" - "Betray My Heart" and later a double a-side "The Circle / Just a Lie".
 Videos were released for both "Betrtay My Heart" and "The Circle".

 In April 2013, Pythia were the main support for Sonata Arctica during their UK tour.